intel-lab-lkp/linux/Documentation/userspace-api/landlock.rst

     This limits the sending of signals to target processes which run within the same or a nested Landlock domain.

+    Holding a PTY master FD still grants the capability to issue signals through that PTY to the processes running under that terminal.

 ``LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET``
     This limits the set of abstract :manpage:`unix(7)` sockets to which we can :manpage:`connect(2)` to socket addresses which were created by a process in